TechNative-B-V/terraform-aws-html-form-action/README.md

 lambda function.
 When a HTML form is submitted the API Gateway forwards the formdata to the lambda function and this sends the email.

-## This module does not..
+## Requirements

-Create a SES endpoint.
-You should do this yourself.
+You need a configured SES domain or SES emails available in the same account.

 ## Usage